-Are you struggling with a colicky baby?
+Are you struggling with an unsettled baby and looking for ways to combat colic?
 I’ve invited Rebecca Palmer of Colic SOS to share her top three tips to help relieve.
 Read her expert advice here –

 When families prepare for the arrival of their newborn baby, there is so much excitement.
 Lots of advice is given to the parents-to-be regarding sleep and routines, but colic is never mentioned.
 Who wants to contemplate having an inconsolable baby for hours on end?
 It leaves you feeling exhausted, overwhelmed and frustrated just thinking about it.
 Caring for a colicky baby is a whole new kind of nightmare but it is a reality that affects over 25% of babies, globally.
 There are families everywhere in the midst of colic hell, feeling isolated and trying to navigate through this difficult time, hoping for a shining light at the end of the colic tunnel.